Welcome To Wet Zebra. Here's a brief introduction to the team who run the publishing machine...

 Martin Baker is co-founder and editor of Wet Zebra Media.
 An author, screenwriter, and editor, he is a Fellow of the Royal Society of Arts.

 His first novel, Meltdown, was published by Macmillan in 2008.
-Its sequel, Version 13, is published by Penguin Random House.
-The third in the trilogy will be published in 2017.
+Its sequel is Version Thirteen.
+Version Thirteen, is published by Penguin Random House.
+The third in the trilogy will be published in 2019.
 Martin is the authorised biographer of David Moyes, the football manager.
 Other books include the business bestseller, A Fool And His Money (Orion), a collection of satirical essays.

 A qualified solicitor, Martin left law for journalism and worked at LBC Radio, The Times, The Independent, The International Herald Tribune, Sunday Business, and thestreet.co.uk, where he was editor-in-chief.
 He was a columnist for The Sunday Telegraph (City Profile) and Daily Telegraph (Public Life) for six years.
 He writes regularly for various magazines and newspapers, and is director of content and communications for the crowdfunding platform, Money&Co.

 Paul English is co-founder and publisher of Wet Zebra Media.
-He has owned and run businesses all across the book industry.
-He is a commissioned author on business improvement for the Institute of Directors and was CEO of the UK's largest library book supplier (after raising venture capital funds to acquire and consolidate three leading library suppliers).
-Through a second management buy-in he became the largest management shareholder in the UK's largest book wholesaler, Bertrams.
+He has owned and run businesses all the way through the book industry.
+He is a commissioned author on business improvement for the Institute of Directors and was CEO of the UK's largest library book supplier (after raising venture capital funds to acquire and consolidate 3 leading library suppliers).
+Through a 2nd management buy-in he became the largest management shareholder in the UK's largest book wholesaler (Bertrams).

-Having grown sales and exited both these businesses, he became CEO of an online academic book retailer in partnership with UCAS - a business that made profit at a time when online businesses were largely loss-making.
-Paul founded, owns and runs a management consultancy, The Norton Group, which boasts clients such as Sky TV, npower, Barclays Bank and SG Hambros.
+Having grown sales and exited both these businesses he became CEO of an online academic book retailer in partnership with UCAS - a business that made profit at a time when online businesses were largely loss-making.
+Paul founded, owns and runs a management consultancy (The Norton Group) which has as its clients, amongst others, Sky TV, npower, Barclays Bank and SG Hambros.

 Shaun Fagan is Wet Zebra’s director of marketing and social media strategy.
 He has extensive experience in software development, business analytics, and event and project management.